Malaysia's prime minister denies embezzling 1MDB funds

-KUALA LUMPUR Malaysian Prime Minister Najib Razak on Friday denied taking money from state fund 1MDB or any other entity for personal gain, after a media report said investigators traced nearly $700 million to bank accounts that were allegedly in his name.
+KUALA LUMPUR, July 3 Malaysian Prime Minister Najib Razak on Friday denied taking money from state fund 1MDB or any other entity for personal gain, after a media report said investigators traced nearly $700 million to bank accounts that were allegedly in his name.

 Najib blamed former prime minister Mahathir Mohamad of being behind the latest corruption allegations, which he described as a lie.